 31-3205.
 Recorder’s fees.
 (1) The county recorder is allowed and may receive for his services, the following fees to be paid him by the party procuring his services:

-(a) For recording every instrument, paper or notice, for the first page
+(a) Except as otherwise set forth in this section, for recording every instrument, paper or notice, for the first page

 For each additional page